davidhodge931/ggblanket/README.md

 ![](man/figures/README-unnamed-chunk-6-1.png)<!-- -->

-5.  {ggblanket} provides default x and y scales that look super nice.
+5.  {ggblanket} provides good-looking default x and y scales.

 For where: